ConfederacyOfGaia/Gaia/the-heroic-spirit.md

 |7th|*aura of purity*, *death ward*
 |9th|*bigby's hand*, *legend lore*

-#### Bonus Proficiency
+#### Bonus Proficiencies

 When you choose this Otherworldly Patron at 1st level, you gain proficiency in medium armor, shields, and martial weapons.

-#### Strength of spell and sword

-Also at 1st level, your Patron boons you with a mix of magical and physical prowess.
-You learn either the *booming blade* or *green-flame blade* cantrip.
-This does not count against the number of cantrips you have known.
+#### Fighting Style

-Additionally, you adopt a style of fighting as your specialty.
+Also at 1st level, you adopt a style of fighting as your specialty.
 Choose one of the following options.
 You can’t take a Fighting Style option more than once, even if you later get to choose again.

 ##### Dueling